 What can SUPERs provide?

-- Plan and facilitate educational programming for the Suffolk community.
+- Provide educational programming for the Suffolk community.

 - Offer referrals to on- and off-campus services and resources as needed.